7 Meal Programs for Seniors to Know

-The program has more than 5,000 locally-run programs that are dedicated to addressing the nutritional and social needs of America’s most at-risk older adults (3).
+The program has more than 5,000 locally-run programs that are dedicated to addressing the nutritional and social needs of America’s most at-risk elderly (3).

-Individuals aged 60 and older and their spouse (regardless of age) can participate in the home-delivered nutrition program.
+Individuals aged 60 and older and their spouse (regardless of age) can participate in meals on wheels.

 2. Congregate Nutrition Services